The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal: Preliminaries

 \subsection{The Symmetric Tensor Product on the Drinfeld Centre}

-From here onward, we consider a symmetric fusion category $\cat{A}$ over $\C$.
-Its Drinfeld centre will be denoted $\dcentcat{A}$, and the usual braided tensor product (the convolution tensor product) on the Drinfeld centre will be denoted by $\otimes_c$.
+From here onward, we fix a symmetric fusion category $\cat{A}$ over an algebraically closed field of characteristic zero.
+Its Drinfeld centre will be denoted $\dcentcat{A}$, and the usual braided tensor product (that we we will refer to as the convolution tensor product) on the Drinfeld centre will be denoted by $\otimes_c$.